-The insolvency exclusion does not apply to any discharge that occurs in a title 11 case.
-It also does not apply to a discharge of qualified principal residence indebtedness (see the instructions for line 1e on page 4) unless you elect to have the insolvency exclusion apply instead of the exclusion for gualified principal residence indebtedness.
+The insolvency exclusion doesn't apply to any discharge that occurs in a title 11 case.
+It also doesn't apply to a discharge of qualified principal residence indebtedness (see the instructions for line 1e on page 4) unless you elect to have the insolvency exclusion apply instead of the exclusion for qualified principal residence indebtedness.